HendersonRichardK/Fintech_CaseStudy/README.md

 ## Results

-Business Impact:  Coinbase's popularity can be directly correlated to the fact that they've never been hacked, unlike many of its competitors.
+Business Impact:  Coinbase was recently valued at $8 billion after raising $300 million in a Series E funding round.
+Coinbase's popularity can be directly correlated to the fact that they've never been hacked, unlike many of its competitors.
 And Coinbase's compliance with existing regulations and law enforcement, putting it on the right side of the law — another huge asset in a sector that is still in desperate need of regulatory guidance.

 ![](https://github.com/HendersonRichardK/Unit1_Homework_Assignment/blob/master/Images/Coinbase-1-800x374.jpg)